-Colloquial name (without meaning in wine law) for wines with a certain flavour or a wine style with characteristic, unmistakable typicity.
-In the course of globalisation, they are becoming more and more important.
-Characteristic is a taste profile that is independent of the vintage and almost always the same, which is conceived and produced exactly according to consumer wishes.
-It is therefore not unusual for branded wines to be among the Coca-Cola wines (McDonald's wines) much criticised by wine connoisseurs.
-However, this by no means means means a priori a lower quality of the product, but mostly they are not absolute top wines, as these products have to be in the lower price segment to reach the masses.
-Often both the origin and the grape variety take a back seat, although the latter can also mean a certain brand definition.
+Colloquial term (without wine-legal meaning) for wines with a certain flavour or a wine style with characteristic, unmistakable typicity.
+In the course of globalisation, they are gaining more and more importance.
+Characteristic is a taste profile that is independent of the vintage and almost always the same, conceived and produced exactly according to consumer wishes.
+It is therefore not uncommon for branded wines to be counted among the Coca-Cola wines (McDonald's wines), which wine connoisseurs tend to disparage because of their uniform taste.
+However, this does not a priori mean that the quality of the product is inferior, but for the most part these are not absolute top wines, as these products have to settle in the lower price segment in order to reach the large masses.
+Often, both the origin and the grape variety recede into the background, although the latter can also mean a certain brand definition.

 Serious sources on the internet are rare - and Wine lexicon from wein.plus is one such source.
 When researching for my articles, I regularly consult the wein.plus encyclopaedia.
 There I get reliable and detailed information.Thomas Götz